MobilityData/gbfs.org/docs/participate.md

 ## Contributing to this site

 To propose changes or additions to this site, [open an issue](https://github.com/MobilityData/gbfs.mobilitydata.org/issues/new) on the MobilityData GBFS Documentation repository.

-Alternatively, you can provide feedback on this site by using the [feedback form](https://mobilitydata.typeform.com/to/BCiwESfg).
+Alternatively, you can provide feedback on this site by using the form below.

+<div data-tf-widget="BCiwESfg" data-tf-iframe-props="title=GBFS Documentation Platform Feedback" data-tf-medium="snippet" style="width:100%;height:400px;"></div><script src="//embed.typeform.com/next/embed.js"></script>

 <hr>